• Account

 9) Google Adsense

-This way isn’t recommended, but hey it’s a way to make a little bit of money!
+This way isn’t recommended, but hey, it’s a way to make a little bit of money!

 Google gives you the ability to display ads on your website via their service called Adsense.
 Most of the people who make significant income through Adsense of a network of sites and/or a ton of traffic.

-The reason this is worth mentioning though, is because it’s incredibly easy to get started and place ads.
+The reason this is worth mentioning, though, is that it’s incredibly easy to get started and place ads.
 Just be sure to weigh the benefits of doing this.
-It will definitely cause your site to be a little bit uglier, and may remove some of the trust you’ve built with your audience.

 How to Do It